quasarframework/quasar/CONTRIBUTING.md

   - For more complicated questions, you can use [the official forum](https://forum.quasar.dev/).
 Make sure to provide enough information when asking your questions - this makes it easier for others to help you!

-- Try to search for your issue, it may have already been answered or even fixed in the development branch (`dev`).
+- Try to search for your issue, it may have already been answered or even fixed in the development branch (`v1`).

 - Check if the issue is reproducible with the latest stable version of Quasar.
 If you are using a pre-release, please indicate the specific version you are using.